basgys/emailvision/README.markdown

 Emailvision is a REST API wrapper interacting with Emailvision.
 It :

 * Has a very comfortable syntax
-* Support changes on Emailvision API (dynamic call)
+* Will support method addition on Emailvision API (dynamic call)
 * Has a clear documentation
 * Is well integrated with Rails, but can be used alone though
 * Is actively developed